NagelLabHub/pdrc/README.md

 result_df <- convert_results_to_dataframe(result_list)
 ```

+Example files with required format can be found in the [example](https://github.com/zhaiting/pdrc/tree/master/example) folder.

 ## To cite package 'pdrc' in publications use:

    (2024). pdrc: A complex toolkit for processing and analyzing high-throughput DNA repair data.
 R package version x.x.x.
 URL: https://github.com/zhaiting/pdrc